-Q: I’m finding that many employers do not understand how to hire veterans, and then when they do, how to get the most value from a veteran employee.
-My current employer is more focused on 'sales,' and 'profit,' at the end of the day, whereas I am more focused on 'customer service,' making the individual feel valued, and presenting a positive vibe.
+Q: I'm finding that many employers do not understand how to hire veterans and, when they do, how to get the most value from a veteran employee.
+My current employer is more focused on "sales" and "profit" at the end of the day, whereas I am more focused on "customer service," making the individual feel valued and presenting a positive vibe.
 What can I do?

-This really isn’t a “veteran” issue – professional everywhere are struggling with the issue of having a different set of values and goals from their employer.
+This really isn't a "veteran" issue -- professionals everywhere are struggling with the issue of having a different set of values and goals from their employer.
 When that happens, change is inevitable.

 Here are steps to finding your key target audience.
 Ask yourself:

-- Who do I work best with: Younger people/more mature people?
-Creative types (artists?) or more analytical people (i.e. engineers?)
+- Who do I work best with: Younger people or more mature people?
+Creative types (artists) or more analytical people (i.e., engineers)?

 - Do I prefer to work behind a desk, or am I happier when I'm outdoors working?